 We know this has been a lot to digest.
 Great product pages have a lot of features and moving parts.
 Getting them all in place can be a little overwhelming, especially if you’re new to eCommerce.

-To give you a hand, we’ve condensed all the important points from this post into a reusable, downloadable checklist.
+To give you a hand, we’ve condensed all the important points from this post into a little checklist.
 You can use this checklist to make sure you’re nailing every aspect every time, from copywriting to specifications to product suggestions.